tgsaman/GooglePhotos_to_ApplePhotos/README.md

 ```

 ## GUI Launcher
-For a simple graphical front end, double-click the `launch_gui.command` file on macOS.
+### Tkinter
-It opens a small window where you choose your export folder and optionally where to save the CSV report.
+Double‑click the `launch_gui.command` file for the original Tkinter interface.
+It lets you choose the export folder and optional CSV destination.
+Make sure your photos aren’t open in other apps so Finder doesn’t lock them.

-Ensure the photos are not open in other applications so Finder does not lock the files while they are being updated.
+### SwiftUI

-The GUI requires the same Python and `exiftool` dependencies as the command-line version.
+For a macOS‑native interface built with SwiftUI, open `PhotoMetadataGUI.swift` in Xcode (macOS Sequoia or later) and run the app.
+The Swift version mirrors the Python GUI and invokes `photo_metadata_patch.py` behind the scenes.

 ## Testing
 Basic unit tests are located in the `tests` directory and can be run with: